RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_protobuf_function.md

 ## 1 Introduction

-Suppose you have two computers, PC-A and PC-B and they are far away from each other.
+Suppose there are two computers, PC-A and PC-B and they are far away from each other.
 You connect LiDAR with PC-A and for some reasons, you want to use point cloud message in PC-B. At this time, you may need to use the protobuf functions.
 Typically, there are two ways to achieve this goal.

 - PC-A send out the packets message to PC-B. PC-B receive the packet message and decode it , then PC-B get the point cloud message and use it.